 219 Elm St.

-This gem, which celebrates the diverse cuisines of Latin America, will impress any and all margarita lovers with a menu of more than 100 craft tequilas (try the spicy El Diablo, mixed with jalapeño-infused tequila).
-It also features an array of seasonal dishes, using local ingredients.
-Dubbing itself “upscale casual,” the Painted Burro is committed to maintaining the tradition of Mexican street-style food, but with a modern twist.
-Do your taste buds a favor and chow down on a street-style hot dog—an all-beef Pearl dog topped with savoy cabbage and jalapeño slaw, chicharrón, chipotle ketchup, and agave mustard on a grilled roll—or one of the 10 innovative taco choices, like the Mahi Mahi a la Plancha, served with avocado, jicama, pineapple and serrano salsa, and frisee.
-It’s also a great weekend brunch destination (options include thick-cut French toast with caramelized plantains and a morning taco plate).
-There are also weekly featured events, like Tex-Mex Mondays and Burro Karaoke (“karaoke that doesn’t suck”) on Tuesdays.
+This gem celebrates the diverse cuisines of Latin America, with more than 100 craft tequilas (try the Spicy El Diablo, with jalapeño-infused tequila).
+Its seasonal menu has a modern twist on traditional Mexican street-style food.
+Chow down on an all-beef pearl dog topped with cabbage and jalapeño slaw, chicharrón, chipotle ketchup, and agave mustard on a grilled roll or one of the 10 innovative taco choices, like the short rib “double stack,” with crunchy and soft tortillas, tres quesos, red wine, Mexican cola mole, cotija, and shredded napa cabbage.
+It’s also great for a weekend brunch (like thick-cut French toast with caramelized plantains and a morning taco plate).
+There are weekly events, like Burro Karaoke on Tuesdays.

 237 Elm St.

-If you’re looking for something more down and dirty, sidle into Sligo, described as the “last dive bar in Somerville.”
+Sligo proclaims that it’s the “last dive bar in Somerville.”
 It’s cramped, the tables can be sticky, and it sometimes smells of stale beer, but the drinks are cheap and the bartenders are among the friendliest in the neighborhood.
-Some tips from the regulars: Sligo doesn’t serve food, and the bar is cash-only.
+Some tips from the regulars: Sligo doesn’t serve food, and the bar is cash only.

 238 Elm St.

-“Cash for fashion!” advertises this store where clothing and accessories can be bought, sold, and traded among customers.
-It’s like a Goodwill store, but more selective; be prepared for your wardrobe to be scrutinized and some of the less desirable items you bring in to wind up in the reject pile.
-Upon making an exchange, you can choose cash or trade for items in the store, which offers men’s and women’s clothing for all seasons.
-The store also offers a wide array of shoes, boots, jewelry, and sunglasses and other accessories.
+“Cash for fashion!” advertises this store, where clothing and accessories can be bought, sold, and traded.
+It’s like a Goodwill store, but more selective; be prepared for your offerings to be scrutinized—less-desirable items wind up in the reject pile.
+You can choose cash or trade for items in the store, which has men’s and women’s clothing for all seasons and an array of shoes, boots, jewelry, sunglasses, and other accessories.

 243 Elm St.